-For unmarried parents involved in a custody dispute, options for the custody decision are largely the same as those for divorcing couples -- child custody and visitation will be resolved either through agreement between the child's parents, or by a family court judge's decision.
+For unmarried parents involved in a custody dispute, options for the custody decision are largely the same as those for divorcing couples -- child custody and visitation will be resolved either through an agreement between the child's parents or by a family court judge's decision.
 But unlike divorcing couples, unmarried parents will not need to resolve any potentially complicated (and contentious) divorce-related issues, such as the division of property and payment of spousal support.

 Therefore, the decision-making process is focused almost exclusively on child custody.
-For this reason, resolution of custody and visitation may be more simplified for unmarried parents.
+For this reason, the resolution of custody and visitation may be more simplified for unmarried parents.
 If unmarried parents don't reach a child custody and visitation agreement out of court, the matter will go before a family court judge.

 The judge will make a court order on the custody of the child.
 The custody order is legally binding and ensures the custody rights of each parent.
 This order contains a parenting plan or visitation schedule that each parent must follow.
 If there is a change of circumstances, the parents will need to seek court approval for modifying the custody arrangement.